esphome/esphome-docs/components/api.rst

 ``on_client_connected`` Trigger
 *******************************

 This trigger is activated each time a client connects to the API.
+Two variables of type ``string`` are available for use by actions called from within this trigger:

+- ``client_address``: the IP address of the client that connected
+- ``client_info``: the name of the client that connected

 .. code-block:: yaml